World Suicide Prevention Day virtual events

 Our Chief Executive Sally Morris will introduce the month long programme of events raising the awareness of suicide prevention.
 She will be followed by Liz Farrell who lost her husband to suicide.
 We will also hear from Elaine Darbyshire who will share her expertise as a founding member of the Zero Suicide Alliance (ZSA), a collaboration of NHS trusts, charities, business and individuals known for providing resources and training that make suicide awareness and prevention accessible to anyone.
 The launch event will conclude with a Q&A session where attendees will be invited to ask Sally and our speakers questions about suicide prevention.

 David Powell, Regional Lead, Veterans Transition, Liaison and Intervention Service, EPUT

 Mandy Small, sharing her story of losing her husband to suicide

 This event will cover the mental health needs of military veterans including associated risks of suicide, what to look out for, how to help, available support and access.
 Mandy Small, who served in the RAF Police for 12 years, will share her experiences of losing her husband, who was in the forces, to suicide.
 The session will explore lessons that can be drawn from the experiences of military veterans and how this learning can be applied to suicide prevention.
-Use this link to join the event on 14 September at 14:00.
+Use this link to watch a recording of the event.

 Wednesday 23 September – 14:00-15:30